paul-sopin/team4-bwsiracecar-grandprix/README.md

 ## Architecture

-We do not run a ROS 2 stack for this code.
+We do not run a ROS 2 stack for this code since its slightly more complicated.
 The AHRS is a plain Python class which update() calls it directly.
-Nothing extra to start when you're standing at the line and the light is about to change.

 The one exception is mag.py.
-The compass is not on rc.physics, it is an LSM9DS1 publishing on the /mag topic, so that one file subscribes to it and nothing else.
+The compass is not on rc.physics, it part of the IMU node on the /mag topic, so that one file subscribes to it and nothing else.
 It is a subscriber, not a node we have to launch, and if it finds nothing there the AHRS goes back to gyro-only and the car still races.

-There is a real ROS 2 AHRS, which is state_estimation, from Trial 2D.
-Even though trial 2D’s estimator is slightly more accurate, it also wants a colcon build and a launch file already running before it gives us any reading.

-What reads what:
+Structure:

 ```mermaid
 flowchart LR